If you want to learn how to get rid of rats and mice, you’ll need to:

 - Minimize the chance of mice and rats inhabiting areas outside your home by getting rid of weeds, lining your foundation with gravel, and keeping debris and clutter away from your home.

 Contact Sage Pest Control

 Sometimes rats and mice stick around despite your best efforts.
 If you’re ready to call in the professionals to handle the job, contact us at Sage Pest Control.
-We offer a full range of pest control services in North Carolina and only hire and train the best technicians in the business.
+We offer a full range of pest control services in Charlotte, Raleigh, Greensboro, and throughout North Carolina, and only hire and train the best technicians in the business.
 We’ll take the time to inspect your home and determine your specific needs.